Darris Nichols

-Darris Nichols (born May 20, 1986) is an American basketball coach and former player who is currently the head coach at Radford University, a role he has held since 2021.
+Darris Nichols (born May 20, 1986) is an American basketball coach and former player who is currently the head coach at La Salle University, a role he has held since 2025.
+He was previously the head coach at Radford University.

 Playing career

 College

 Nichols played college basketball at West Virginia, where he was a four-year letterman who played in 144 games during his four-year career.

 Professional

 After going undrafted out of college, Nichols went on to play professionally for Atomerőmű SE, a professional team in Hungary for one season that went 10-1 and won the Hungarian cup before suffering a knee injury that ended his playing career.

 Coaching career

 After one season playing professionally overseas, Nichols turned to his former college coach Bob Huggins to begin a coaching career, starting at his alma mater West Virginia as a graduate assistant.
 He was named an assistant at Northern Kentucky in 2011 and spent two seasons with the team before spending a season each with Wofford and Louisiana Tech.
 He joined the coaching staff at Florida in 2015 as an assistant on former Louisiana Tech head coach Mike White's staff.